dmitrymyl/peakflow/README.md

 ## Software dependencies

 There are two ways to manage dependencies in this pipeline: a conda environment and a container.
-The container is the prefered option to use.
+The container is the recommended option to run the pipeline.

 ### Apptainer/Singularity container

 The Apptainer/Singularity container is available at `oras://docker.io/gerlichlab/peakflow-apptainer:latest`.
 See `Apptainer` or `Dockerfile` definition file to build a container yourself.
+When running, nextflow automatically downloads the container.

 ### Conda environment
-conda environment file is `conda.yml`.
+conda environment specification file is `conda.yml`.
+When running, nextflow creates a conda environment based on this specification

 ## Development